 In Ayurveda, Ahara (diet), Nitra (sleep), and Brahmacharya (continence) are called Trayostambh (three pillars) of health.
 They are the essential pillars that promote a healthy lifestyle.
 By Ahara, we can control both Nidra and Brahmacharya.
 The cognitive capacity of the brain is increased by the practice of the three.

 The rules of Ayurveda prohibit sex until the age of twenty-five.
-It claims that the body is not fully functional in physical, psychological, and emotional levels.
+It claims that the body is not fully functional at physical, psychological, and emotional levels.
 It is allowed only during that too not immediately after a meal.
-The frequency should be once in a fortnight during summer and weekly thrice during other seasons.
+The frequency should be once a fortnight during summer and weekly thrice during other seasons.

 Brahmacharya in Hinduism

 According to Hinduism, no spiritual progress is possible without celibacy.
 Moreover, it is a must for attaining liberation.